-The aqua regia extraction method (SOL-ARD) is used for the preparation of samples being analyzed by ICP-MS and ICP-AES (page 18-20) and is designed to leach labile elements from silicate, sulphide, and oxide matrices, in particular base and precious metals.
-This method is most commonly applied to the analysis of soils, unconsolidated sediments, and humus samples.
+The aqua regia extraction method (SOL-ARD) is used for the preparation of samples being analyzed by ICP-MS and ICP-AES (page 18-20) and is designed to leach labile elements from silicate, sulphide, oxide, and organic matrices.
+This method is most commonly applied to the analysis of soils, unconsolidated sediments, and humus samples (method IAL-100 and IML-100) and mineralized rocks (method IML-101).